-Because there has been a long drawn out discussion about who should be testing them… electricians testing the mains wiring, doing the EICR check the fuses and the wiring up to the point where the wiring ends at the switches and sockets but they do not test the actual appliances, so as far as they are concerned, the appliances have to be tested by someone else.
+Because there has been a long drawn out discussion about who should be testing them… electricians testing the fixed installation, doing the EICR check the fuses and the wiring up to the point where the wiring ends at the switches and sockets but they do not test the actual appliances, so as far as they are concerned, the appliances have to be tested by someone else.
 Whilst the PAT tester in most cases is only trained to test the appliance that can be unplugged.
 Appliances that are hard wired, are a whole other ball game, that most PAT engineers are not competent to maintain.

 What’s involved in fixed appliance testing?

 A PAT engineer cable of testing a fixed appliance must be competent to do so – he must have attended a course on the subject and be comfortable with the process, which includes turning off the mains power supply, securing the system and providing the switch is dead before opening it up and removing wires.

 The wires from the appliance need removing from the spur and connecting to a unit cable of assisting the test, such as a quick test connector safety block.

 The appliance would then be tested in the same way as a portable appliance, before everything has to be put back in the correct way, the fuse unit connected back to the wall, and the power put back on.

 The whole process as you can imagine, takes a lot longer than a standard PAT test, so normal rules for pricing do not apply.
 You won’t get this done for a pound an item.

 We are able to test fixed appliances and will visit your workplace, rental property, etc. to test them but you need to be aware of this complication before hiring us:

 - The mains power will need to be turned off to run the tests – we’re not sticking our fingers in any live circuits!